top of page

 Problem

-People living with bipolar disorder may focus on internal experiences such as mood changes, motivation, or emotional intensity.
-Supporters, on the other hand, may notice external behaviors like sleep disruption, impulsive decisions, or withdrawal.
+Individuals with bipolar may focus on internal experiences like mood shifts, motivation, or emotional intensity, while supporters notice external behaviors such as sleep disruption, impulsivity, or withdrawal.

-The challenge was to design an activity that could help both participants reflect on what's currently working and what's currently tough, align their perspectives, and produce meaningful information that personalizes the rest of the app.
+The challenge was to design an activity that helps both participants reflect on what’s working and what’s difficult, align perspectives, and generate meaningful inputs to personalize the rest of the app.

 Solution

-I designed a guided reflection flow that helps users identify what's working, what's tough, and merge perspectives into a shared list.
+I co-designed and implemented a guided reflection flow that helps users identify what’s working, what’s tough, and merge perspectives into a shared list.

-First, the individual with Bipolar selects what's working which reflect positive qualities and resources in their life.
-Next, they identify what's tough which are things that affect their well-being and prioritize which ones have the greatest impact.
+First, the individual with bipolar disorder selects what’s working, highlighting positive qualities and resources in their life.
+Next, they identify what’s tough, factors affecting their well-being, and prioritize those with the greatest impact.

 After completing the exercise, a supporter is invited to complete the same activity.
-The system then reveals both perspectives and merges them into a shared list that becomes a reference point for future support.
+The system then reveals both perspectives and merges them into a shared list that serves as a reference point for future support.

 photo-1512428559087-560fa5ceab42.avif